 What about your business are you most proud of?

-I understand planning a wedding can sometimes be a challenge - I do my best to ensure that photography is something you do not need to worry about.
-And I do this by keeping in touch between booking and wedding date, by researching/refreshing your chosen venue for light and location at your particular time of year, and by offering advice and posing/guidance tips especially for those who are not usually very keen to have their photograph taken, so that on your wedding day, you are relaxed about photography, and can enjoy your day.
+I understand planning a wedding can sometimes be a challenge - I like to ensure that your photography is carefree!
+And I do this by keeping in touch between your booking and your wedding date, by researching/refreshing your chosen venue for light and location at your particular time of year, and by offering advice and posing/guidance tips especially helpful to those who are not so comfortable having their photograph taken, so that on your wedding day, you are relaxed about photography, and just enjoy your day.

 What is your No. 1 wedding planning tip for couples?